One-Shot Neural Architecture Search via Compressive Sensing: CoNAS: A new NAS approach

-\paragraph{Search Strategy.} We propose a compressive measuring strategy to approximate the one-shot model with a Fourier-sparse Boolean function.
-Let $f: \{-1, 1\}^n \rightarrow \mathbb{R}$ map the sub-graph of the one-shot pre-trained model encoded by $\bm{\alpha}$ to its validation performance.
-Similar to \cite{hazan2017hyperparameter}, we collect a small number of function evaluations of $f$, and reconstruct the Fourier-sparse function $g \approx f$ via compressive sensing with randomly sampled measurements.
-Then, we solve $\argmin_{\bm{\alpha}}g(\bm{\alpha})$ by exhaustive enumeration over all coordinates in its sub-cube $\{-1, 1\}^{\overline{J}}$ where $(J, \overline{J})$ partitions $[n]$.
-If the solution of the $\argmin_{\bm{\alpha}}g(\bm{\alpha})$ does not return enough edges to construct the cell (some intermediate nodes are disconnected), we simply perform sparse recovery multiple times, following \cite{hazan2017hyperparameter}.
-In each iteration, we restrict the approximate function $g$ by by fixing the bit values found in the previous solution, and randomly sample sub-graphs in the remaining edges.
+\paragraph{2-Search Strategy.} We propose a compressive measuring strategy to approximate the one-shot model with a Fourier-sparse Boolean function.
+Let $f: \{-1, 1\}^n \rightarrow \R$ map the sub-graph of the one-shot pre-trained model encoded by $\bm{\alpha}$ to its validation performance.
+We collect a small number of function evaluations of $f$ and reconstruct the Fourier-sparse function $g \approx f$ via a sparse recovery algorithm with randomly sampled measurements (test loss).
+Then, we solve $\argmin_{\bm{\alpha}}g(\bm{\alpha})$ by exhausting enumeration over all coordinates, supports of the Boolean function $g$.
+We obtain a cell to construct the final architecture by activating the edges such that $\alpha_i^* = 1$.
+If the solution does not return enough edges, restricting the hypercube allows the iterative process to find more edges.
+From Definition~\ref{def:restriction}, we restrict the approximate function $g$ by fixing bit values found in the previous solution and repeat the sparse recovery by randomly sampling sub-graph in the remaining edges.